cda-tum/fiction/README.md

 <img src="docs/_static/io.png" alt="Input pin and cell output" align="right" width="200"/>

-In the literature, both is seen: having input cells (pins) directly located in the gate structure or using designated I/O elements which are located outside of gates.
-This distinction only makes sense on the gate-level and *fiction* supports both approaches and offers usage in the implemented physical design algorithms.
+In the literature, both are seen: having input cells (pins) directly located in the gate structure or using designated I/O elements that are located outside of gates.
+This distinction only makes sense on the gate level and *fiction* supports both approaches and offers usage in the implemented physical design algorithms.

 ## Multi Wires